Kim Byung-jong: Education

-Life and Work
+Life and work

-‘Dan-A’(旦兒) Byung-Jong Kim, one of Korea's representative painter, is well-known for his unique painting style that encompasses the East and the West, the traditional and the modern.
+Kim is well known for his unique painting style that encompasses the East and the West, the traditional and the modern.
 Born in 1953 in Namwon, Jeollabuk-do, Kim was admitted to the Department of Painting at College of Fine Arts, Seoul National University where he also received his master's degree.
-He received the Presidential Award at the National University Art Exhibition in 1979, making his debut with awards in both the fields of art criticism and playwriting at the Annual Spring Literati Contests at Dong-A and Joong-Ang Daily Newspapers in 1980.
+He received the Presidential Award at the National University Art Exhibition in 1979, making his debut with awards in both the fields of art criticism and playwriting at the Annual Spring Literati Contests at The Dong-A Ilbo and JoongAng Ilbo daily newspapers in 1980.
 He began teaching at his alma mater in 1983, and was appointed as Professor in 1985.
 In 2001, he received his Ph.D. in Oriental Philosophy at Sungkyunkwan University.
 In the same year, he was appointed as Dean of College of Fine Arts at Seoul National University, and in 2002 and 2003 as Director of the Seoul National University Visual Arts Institute and Seoul National University Museum of Art, respectively.
 In 2018, at the retirement ceremony of Seoul National University where he held tenure for 36 years, he delivered a representative speech among 46 retiring professors, which was exceptional for a professor in the college of arts.
-Currently he is Emeritus professor at Seoul National University and Gachon University.
+Currently he is emeritus professor at Seoul National University and Gachon University.

 His major exhibitions include The Scattering Pine Pollen (Gana Art Center, 2019), From Jesus the Fool to Song of Life (Seoul National University Museum of Art, 2018), 生命之歌 Song of Life (Beijing Today Art Museum, 2015), 30 Years of Kim Byung-Jong–Drawing Life (Jeonbuk Museum of Art, 2014), and he has held more than 20 solo exhibitions in Seoul, Beijing, Paris, Chicago, Brussels, Basel, Tokyo and Berlin.
-He has participated in leading domestic and international art fairs including FIAC, Art Basel, Gwangju Biennale, Beijing International Art Biennale and Triennale-India.
+He has participated in leading domestic and international art fairs including the Foire Internationale d'Art Contemporain, Art Basel, Gwangju Biennale, Beijing International Art Biennale and Triennale-India.
 He has received art awards including AnGyeon Art and Culture Grand Prize, the Proud Jeonbuk People Prize, the Green Order of Merit for Diligence and the National Order of Korean Culture.
 His published books include Journey with the Painting Book 1-4 (Munhakdongne, 2014), and Chinese Painting Study (Seoul National University Press, 1997).
-His works are in the collections of the British Museum, London, Royal Ontario Museum, Toronto, National Museum of Modern and Contemporary Art, Korea, Seoul Museum of Art and the Blue House, Korea.
+His works are in the collections of the British Museum, London; Royal Ontario Museum, Toronto; National Museum of Modern and Contemporary Art, South Korea; Seoul Museum of Art and the Blue House, South Korea.
 In March 2018, Namwon Byung-Jong Kim Art Museum opened in Namwon, Jeollabuk-do.